Planet Hunters: A Transiting Circumbinary Planet in a Quadruple Star System: Photometric-Dynamical Model

-The photometric-dynamical model describing all eclipse events has 23 parameters.
-All parameters have uniform priors (over open intervals unless otherwise specified).
-Eleven parameters describe the Jacobian coordinates of the stellar binary and the binary comprised of the center-of-mass of the stellar binary and the planet.
-These eleven parameters are osculating Keplerian terms (one set for each `binary') that are slowly varying in time: a period, two linearly-independent parameters involving the eccentricities and arguments of periastron, a sky-plane inclination, a time of conjunction and longitude of the ascending node.
-Only one nodal angle need be specified as the absolute nodal longitude (relative to North) cannot be determined from the data; we fix the longitude of the stellar binary to zero.
-We encode the eccentricity and argument of periastron of the stellar binary as components of a vectorial eccentricity: $\vec{e_A} = [e_A \sin \omega_A, e_A \cos \omega_A]$.
-Those for the binary including the planet involve a square-root in the amplitudes ($[\sqrt{e_b} \sin \omega_b, \sqrt{e_b} \cos \omega_b]$) to simplify the specification of uniform priors in $e_b$ and $\omega_b$.
-In addition to the coordinates, we must specify the masses of all three bodies.
-We do so by specifying the mass of star Aa (times the gravitational constant), $G M_{Aa}$, and then ratios of $M_{Aa}$: $q = M_{Ab}/M_{Aa}$ and $q_p = M_{b}/M_{Aa}$ - both of which have positive priors.
-We parameterize the density of star Aa -- this quantity is directly measurable from the light curve when the mass ratio $q$ is constrained by the planetary events.
-Six more parameters describe the eclipse and transit light curve: the radius ratios of stars and planet, $R_{Ab}/R_{Aa}$, $R_{b}/R_{Aa}$, the contaminating flux in the Kepler bandpass relative to that of star Aa, $F_{X}/F_{Aa}$, the flux of star Ab to Aa, $F_{Ab}/F_{Aa}$, and two limb darkening parameters of star Aa, $u_{Aa}$ and $v_{Aa}$.
+We must also specify the masses of all three bodies in our photometric-dynamical framework.
+We do so by fitting for the mass of star Aa (times the gravitational constant), $G M_{Aa}$, and for the masses of Ab ($M_{Ab}$) and the planet ($M_{b}$) we solve for the mass ratios relative to $M_{Aa}$: $q = M_{Ab}/M_{Aa}$ and $q_p = M_{b}/M_{Aa}$ - both of which have uniform priors for positive values.
+We also parameterize the density of star Aa-- this quantity is directly measurable from the light curve when the mass ratio $q$ is constrained from the planetary transits and the transit timing deviation from a Keplerian orbit about the stellar binary's center of mass.
+With no perceptible eclipse timing variations in the \emph{Kepler} light curve (see Section \ref{sec:lightcurve}) induced by the planet, the model fit will only be able to provide an upper limit on $q_p$ as well as the derived value for the planet's mass.

+Six more model parameters describe the eclipse and transit light curve: the radius ratios of stars and planet ($R_{Ab}/R_{Aa}$, $R_{b}/R_{Aa}$ respectively) the contaminating flux in the Kepler bandpass relative to that of star Aa ($F_{X}/F_{Aa}$), the flux of star Ab to Aa ($F_{Ab}/F_{Aa}$), and two limb darkening parameters of star Aa ($u_{Aa}$ and $v_{Aa}$).
 The limb darkening parameters were restricted to physically plausible values with the linear constraints $0< u_{Aa} < 1$, $u_{Aa}+v_{Aa} < 1$.
 The limb darkening coefficients of the secondary star had a negligible affect of the overall fit and were fixed to $u_{Ab} = 0.6$, $v_{Ab} = 0.1$.
 The width of the assumed normal, uncorrelated noise of the photometric data was also fitted ($\sigma_{LC}$).
-Finally, we specify the offset of the radial velocity data and a radial velocity jitter term, added in quadrature to the formal radial velocity errors.
+Lastly we specify the offset of the radial velocity data and a radial velocity jitter term, added in quadrature to the formal radial velocity errors.